3 die in Lagos-Ibadan Expressway accident

 He urged them to ensure that their vehicles were in good condition before putting them on the road to avoid unnecessary loss of life.

-Ojuoro also commiserated with the families of those that lost their lives and prayed God to grant them fortitude to bear the losses.
+Ojuoro also commiserated with the families of those that lost their lives and prayed to God to grant them the fortitude to bear the losses.

 Comments